Welcome to the Oakridge U7 Initiation Hockey Program (IP)!

 Children in Initiation hockey develop at a remarkable rate.
 A year can make a pronounced difference.
 For this reason, most hockey associations divide players into 2 mini divisions.
 Children placed in the more advanced division, "Red" will only play against other Red teams and players in "White" our beginner division, will play against other White beginners.
 The primary focus of both divisions will be skill development.

-The game ice will be scheduled at Oakridge arena on Sunday afternoon between 12pm and 2 pm.
+The game ice will be scheduled at Oakridge or Medway Arena on Saturday mornings/early afternoon.

 Every child will receive their team jersey and hockey socks once the teams are firmed up in October.
 In the meantime, please ensure your child has a jersey and a pair of socks for the assessments/practices prior to teams being formed.

 Your player will need to wear full hockey equipment at all times when on the ice.
 This includes a CSA approved certified hockey helmet, BNQ certified neck guard, shoulder pads, elbow pads, jock or jill, hockey shorts, shin pads, gloves, stick and skates.

 The program relies heavily on the help of on-ice parent volunteers.
 Please consider volunteering to help coach your child’s team.
 It is our hope that each team have a Head Coach with at least 3 Assistants.
 If this is something you might be interested in, don’t hesitate to contact us and we can give you more information.

 In past seasons; Oakridge runs a development program for our players on a weeknight.
 This program is optional but an extra practice for a minor cost and a great supplement to their hockey experience.

 This program also includes separate instruction for younger aspiring hockey players.
 These “Little Aeros” are not quite ready for hockey and receive more learn-to-skate instruction while in hockey equipment.

 More details will be made available about our optional IP Development skates.